-Cheap hotels Barcelona, review great value accommodation rates for your visit to Spain.
+Cheap hotels in Barcelona, review great value accommodation rates for your visit to Spain with CompareTravel.
 Browse our extensive hotel list online for super deals.
 Spain from Andalucía in the south to the Basque region in northern Spain will dazzle the senses!
 Add the Balearic and Canary Islands into the heady mix and you can understand why any visitor will easily fall under its Moorish, indeed ‘moreish’ spell!

 Visit the sundrenched beaches on the Spanish mainland along the buzzing ‘costas’, such as Costa Dorada, Costa de la Luz, Costa de Almeria, Costa Blanca and Cost del Sol, where you can soak up the rays while drinking some thirst quenching, fruity Sangria.